kubeflow/website/content/docs/gke/deploy/deploy-cli.md

 Notes:

-* **${KF_NAME}** - The name of your Kubeflow deployment.
-  If you want a custom deployment name, specify that name here.
-  For example,  `my-kubeflow` or `kfw-test`.
-  The value of KF_NAME must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
-  The value of this variable cannot be greater than 25 characters.
-It must contain just a name, not a directory path.
-  This value also becomes the name of the directory where your Kubeflow configurations are stored.
-The full path to the directory is stored in **${KF_DIR}**.
 * **${PROJECT}** - The project ID of the GCP project where you want Kubeflow deployed.
 * **${ZONE}** - The GCP zone where you want to create the Kubeflow deployment.